Bristol Cathedral: 14th–16th century

 Under Abbot Edward Knowle (1306–1332), a major rebuilding of the Abbey church began despite financial problems.
 Between 1298 and 1332 the eastern part of the abbey church was rebuilt in the English Decorated Gothic style.
 He also rebuilt the cloisters, the canons' dining room, the King's Hall and the King's Chamber.
 The Black Death is likely to have affected the monastery and when William Coke became abbot in 1353 he obtained a papal bull from Pope Urban V to allow him to ordain priests at a younger age to replace those who had died.
 Soon after the election of his successor, Henry Shellingford, in 1365 Edward III took control of the monastery and made The 4th Baron Berkeley its commissioner to resolve the financial problems.
-In the late 14th and early 15th centuries Abbots Cernay and Daubeney restored the fortunes of the order, partly by obtaining the perpetual vicarage of several local parishes.
+In the late 14th and early 15th centuries Abbot Cernay and Abbot Daubeney restored the fortunes of the order, partly by obtaining the perpetual vicarage of several local parishes.
 These difficulties meant that little building work had been undertaken for nearly 100 years.
 However, in the mid-15th century, the number of Canons increased and the transept and central tower were constructed.
 Abbot John Newland, (1481–1515), also known as 'Nailheart' due to his rebus of a heart pierced by three nails, began the rebuilding of the nave, but it was incomplete at the Dissolution of the Monasteries in 1539.
 Newland also rebuilt the cloisters, the upper part of the Gatehouse, the canons' dormitory and dining room, and the Prior's Lodging (parts of which remained until 1884 as they were built into Minster House).

 The partly built nave was demolished and the remaining eastern part of the church closed until it reopened as a cathedral under the secular clergy.
 In an edict dated June 1542, Henry VIII and Thomas Cranmer raised the building to rank of Cathedral of a new Diocese of Bristol.
 The new diocese was created from parts of the Diocese of Gloucester and the Diocese of Bath and Wells; Bristol had been, before the Reformation, and the erection of Gloucester diocese, part of the Diocese of Worcester.
 Paul Bush, (died 1558) a former royal household chaplain, was created the first Bishop of Bristol.
 The new cathedral was dedicated to the Holy and Undivided Trinity.

 19th century

-In the 1831 Bristol Riots, a mob broke into the Chapter House, destroying a lot of the early records of the Abbey and damaging the building.
+In the 1831 Bristol Riots, a mob broke into the Chapter House, destroying many of the early records of the Abbey and damaging the building.
 The church itself was protected from the rioters by William Phillips, sub-sacrist, who barred their entry to the church at the cloister door.

 Between the merger of the old Bristol diocese back into the Gloucester diocese on 5 October 1836 and the re-erection of the new independent Bristol diocese on 9 July 1897, Bristol Cathedral was a joint and equal cathedral of the Diocese of Gloucester and Bristol.